- Since September 1st 2021, shops haven’t had new stock of halogen bulbs

 That means that over their lifetime, you’ll make an average profit of £555 from buying LEDs.

-What will be the long-term effects of the ban?
+What have been the long-term effects of the ban?

-In fact, the government has estimated the ban will save 10.6 TWh of energy per year by 2050, which will slash the country’s annual emissions by 1.26 million tonnes of CO2.
+In fact, back in 2021, the government estimated the ban would save 10.6 TWh of energy per year by 2050, which will slash the country’s annual emissions by 1.26 million tonnes of CO2.

-Getting rid of halogen bulbs is therefore a no-brainer, with no drawbacks aside from slight short-term inconvenience – though we shouldn’t overstate its environmental effects.
+Getting rid of halogen bulbs was therefore a no-brainer, with no drawbacks aside from slight short-term inconvenience – though we shouldn’t overstate its environmental effects.

 Eliminating more than a million tonnes of CO2 is fantastic, but it’s a small step.